BotJSLib/web/docs/decorators/command.md

 ---

 # Command
 Commands are the most common ways to trigger a bot.
 In all the platforms, commands are triggered by a prefix, which is `/`.
+On Whatsapp, the prefix is not needed.

 You can register a command by using the `@Command` decorator.
 This will automatically create it on all the platforms, for example it will be registered as a slash command on Discord.